 If you’re stuck with teleconferencing, as the meeting facilitator you need to actively be checking in with connected participants to make sure they are able to contribute to the meeting.
 Here’s a trick I use: I make a list of everyone who’s on the call.
 At the start of the meeting, I tell everyone I will be circling through them for input at regular intervals.
 This keeps people on their toes and makes sure their voices get a place in the meeting.

 Meetings that need input from remote participants need more than video conferencing.
 If your meeting includes creative discussion, new approaches are required to capture ideas and insights.

-Here’s the trick.
-At BridgePoint Effect, we’ve integrated a digital facilitation tool called Stormz into many client meetings – both regularly scheduled ones like the weekly action review and special meetings for creative problem solving, community consultation and other meetings.
+If you're running a meeting where you need to facilitate a large group of people and you need high participation, here's another trick - it's a digital facilitation tool called Stormz.
+We've helped many clients integrate its use in team meetings and special meetings for creative problem solving, community consultation and other meetings.
 A cloud-based application, Stormz allows everyone to contribute ideas and insights into specific topics without the need for Post-it® Notes.
 The data collected is available in real-time to everyone in the meeting and can immediately be reported on after the meeting with the click of a button.